 Sample the wonders Beijing has to offer as you walk the cobbled pathways of the Forbidden Palace, climb the Great Wall of China and wander where ancient armies marched.
-Extra services for Beijing can be organised.
+For more information about touring China, including extra services for Beijing, please visit our China pages.

-Make your own way to the railway station.
-Yes, we can get a hotel near the train station.
+Make your own way to Beijing Station.
+Yes, we can get a hotel nearby.

 Depart Beijing on Saturday at 23:00 on train #19.
 The route takes you into Russia and joins the main line from Vladivostok at Chita.
 If you wish to stopover in Harbin you will need to leave earlier and meet the train in Harbin on Sunday.
 There are regular daily trains from Beijing.